 In fact, email marketing is how he built his first business.
-In his blog post, he goes into great detail on how you can use email marketing to launch your first business.
-It’s a must read.
+In his blog, he goes into great detail on how you can use email marketing to gain engagement.
+It’s a must-read.

-The reason why I love this subject line is that it tells a hero’s journey.
+The reason why we love this subject line is that it tells a hero’s journey.
 We all start out as someone looking to build an audience.
-We don’t have any readers, any listeners, or any viewers.
+We don’t have any readers, any listeners or any viewers.

 The subject line also implies that Neil will provide tactical action items that we can use to grow our respective audience.

-The 60.34% opt-in rate immediately caught my attention.
+The 60.34% opt-in rate immediately caught our attention.

-Within the email, Trey explains that he A/B tested 5 different landing pages and that the one included in the email converted at a whooping rate of 60.34%.
-Makes you want to click on the landing page doesn’t it?
+Within the email, Trey explains that he A/B tested five different landing pages and that the one included in the email converted at a whopping rate of 60.34%.
+Makes you want to click on the landing page, doesn’t it?